mbbill/JSC.js/README.md

 **JSC.js** is a JavaScript engine which can run on top of you browser's JavaScript engine.
+It's based on the default JavaScript engine of WebKit.
 Therefore, if you're using Safari, you can literally run its JavaScript engine on top of itself.

 About *JavaScriptCore*
-JavaScriptCore is the default JavaScript engine for WebKit.
+JavaScriptCore is the name of the default JavaScript engine for WebKit.
 Now it is compiled into WebAssembly with emscripten.

 The size of JSC.js is 9MB.